 Here are the six ingredients you’ll need to make this recipe:

 - Lemon – I mean, we can’t really make this recipe without ’em, right? 😉 Quick tip – roll your lemons around on the counter while pressing on them to help release the juice inside, which makes for an easier time getting all the lemon juice outta there.
 (Or use a citrus squeezer of course).

 - Golden raisins – While many energy balls use dates, I also like using golden raisins sometimes as an alternative.
 They have a similar sweetness and also provide the necessary stickiness to keep the energy ball together.

 - Rolled oats – Oats are a good source of soluble fiber, which is helpful for heart and gut health.

 - Chia seeds – Ch-ch-ch-chia!
 These seeds – which yes, are the same thing chia pets were made from – are actually rich in heart-healthy omega-3 fatty acids and fiber.

 - Cashews – Bring on the healthy fats!
 Cashews also contain vitamins, minerals, and antioxidants.

 - Coconut – I love that you can find unsweetened shredded coconut on the market these days!
 It’s a great way to add richness and flavor to an energy ball.

-Once you’ve got all your ingredients, just measure everything out, toss it in a food processor, and boom – delish lemon coconut balls!
+Once you’ve got all your ingredients, just measure everything out, toss it in a food processor, and pulse a few times.
+Roll ’em in your hand and boom – delish lemon energy balls!